ImHappyKumar/ChatRoom/README.md

 # ChatRoom
-This is a chatting site made with the help of "socket.io" used in Node.js
+This website provides you a chat room where multiple members who joined the room can chat with each other.
+It is made with the help of "socket.io" used in Node.js.

 Desktop Preview: